shader-park/shader-park-examples/README.md

 ## Examples using npm
 Examples using Shader Park as an npm package are listed as folders in this repo with info in each Readme.

-[es6-starter-template](es6-starter-template/): Quick start using parcel and shader-park
+[es6-starter-template](es6-starter-template/): Quick start using shader-park-core and parcel [es6-three-starter-template](es6-three-starter-template/): Quick start using three.js, shader-park-core and parcel

 TODO:
 es6-starter-interactive-template
-es6-three-template
 es6-starter-three-interactive-template
 react
 react3fiber